Kelsie Jean Smeby Showcases Killer Curves In Semi-Sheer Bra & Ripped Shorts

-Kelsie Jean Smeby looked smoking hot dressed all in black in her latest Instagram share.
-The model took to the photo-sharing site on Thursday morning to show off her killer curves in a flirty top and a pair of ripped shorts.
+Kelsie Jean Smeby looked smoking hot dressed all in black in her latest Instagram share, which can be seen here.
+The model took to the photo-sharing site on Thursday to show off her killer curves in a flirty top and a pair of ripped shorts.

 Kelsie's outfit was casual and sexy.
 Her top was basically a pair of long sleeves.
 The number had a thin section of fabric across the front that stretched over her breasts and a thin strap that wrapped around her neck.
 She wore a semi-sheer bra that featured a low-cut scoop neck.
 Her short pants had a high waist and a cheeky back.
 They also had large ripped sections on the back.